cal-overflow/site/src/content/books/001-show-your-work.md

 When I first saw this book, I was surprised by its odd shape and short page count.

-Although it's not like most of the books I read, *Show Your Work!* is an incredible read.
+Although it's not like most of the books I've picked up, *Show Your Work!* is an incredible read.

 <!--more-->